immutant/lein-immutant/README.md

 ## Installation

-The current version is a snapshot:
+The current version is:

-    [lein-immutant "2.0.0-SNAPSHOT"]
+    [lein-immutant "2.0.0.alpha1"]

 ## Usage